AkiPoh/DEV-KATKE/README.md

 Our very first (major) Alpha release.
 Demonstrating at least some level of polished functionality; and demonstrating our vision for what's to come.

-Currently we plan for this version to be a light-weight but relatively powerful ASCII Art Creator that is especially optimized for quickly creting inline diagrams for code documentation.
+Currently we plan for this version to be a light-weight but relatively powerful ASCII Art Creator that is especially optimized for quickly creating inline diagrams for code documentation.

 ### Second Major Alpha Release of KATKE, (Targeting: No Later Than the End of 2025 Q4), (v1.0.0)

 Our second major Alpha release.
 Demonstrating that we can scale.

-Currenntly we plan for this version to build upon our previous versions by integrating a new light-weight code editor for Python and Markdown with *some* more powerful and novel features, especially focused on powering a more intuitive programming experience.
+Currently we plan for this version to build upon our previous versions by integrating a new light-weight code editor for Python and Markdown with *some* more powerful and novel features, especially focused on powering a more intuitive programming experience.

-We intend to also integreate a light-weight approach to running Python programs and displaying Markdown files in a rendered format.
+We intend to also integrate a light-weight approach to running Python programs and displaying Markdown files in a rendered format.

 ## Our Current Vision for KATKE